 The Junior Firefighter Program was instituted by the City of Ontario Fire & Rescue (OFD) as a training program for young men and women, aged 16-18, interested in serving their community and preparing to become active firefighters upon reaching the age of 18.
 At age 18, the Junior Firefighter is eligible to apply for membership with Ontario Fire & Rescue Fire Department.

-If you are interested in being a junior firefighter, print and complete the following application.
-Applications should be turned to the front desk at Ontario City Hall.
+If you are interested in being a Junior Firefighter, print and complete the following application.
+Applications should be turned in at the front desk of Ontario City Hall.
 All applications will be considered, but are not guaranteed membership.

 Junior Firefighter Program Application

 How do we identify the junior firefighter on the fire ground?